DataBiosphere/terra-workspace-data-service/README.md

 You are unlikely to use prod and bee when running locally, those profiles are leveraged when WDS is deployed in Terra.

-If you would like to not use a profile (i.e. not set SPRING_PROFILES_ACTIVE variable), you can set the following environment variables manually.
+If you would like to not use the local profile, you can set some of the environment variables manually.
 The variables that need to be set are described below.
 You can also add them to your `~/.zshrc` or similar shell profile.
+However, in order for the app to run correctly, you still have to at least specify data-plane or control-plane.

 ##### SAM_URL